 Vision: To be the leading open-access fringe festival in the world

 Goal 1: To be the most renowned, innovative and unique fringe festival in the world

 Goal 2: To build new audiences and sell more tickets to increase the return to artists

 Goal 3: To encourage the diversity and quality of the artists registering in Adelaide Fringe

-Goal 4: To have successful, sustainable and diverse venues throughout Adelaide
+Goal 4: To have successful, sustainable and diverse venues throughout South Australia

 Goal 5: To have a strong and diversified financial base

-To be a part of the Adelaide Fringe, artists pay a one-off registration fee which includes a listing in the online program, the printed guide and iPhone application.
+To be a part of the Adelaide Fringe, artists pay a one-off registration fee which includes a listing in the online program and the printed guide.
 As a Fringe registered artist, benefits include access to specific artist opportunities run by Adelaide Fringe and ticketing through FringeTIX.
 Learn more about registering as an artist.